soul-lang/SOUL/docs/SOUL_Language.md

 }
 ```

-Event handlers can generate events themselves and write these to an output event stream, and can write multiple events.
+Event handlers can generate events themselves and write these to an output event endpoint, and can write multiple events.
 These will be seen as multiple events to the called processor event handler. e.g

 ```C++
 processor EventToStream